What is Pompe disease?

 Ongoing clinical trials

-An ongoing Phase 2 clinical trial (NCT03019406), called mini-COMET, is comparing the safety profile and preliminary effectiveness of avalglucosidase alfa with that of Lumizyme (alglucosidase alfa).
-A total of 22 children (18 or younger) with infantile-onset Pompe disease are taking part in the study.
-Researchers randomly assign patients to one of three treatment groups: one at 20 mg/kg and another at 40 mg/kg of avalglucosidase alfa by infusion every other week, and a third group given either 40 mg/kg of avalglucosidase alfa every other week or alglucosidase alfa weekly at their stable dose.
+An ongoing Phase 2 pediatric trial (NCT03019406), called mini-COMET, is comparing the safety profile and preliminary effectiveness of avalglucosidase alfa with that of Lumizyme.
+A total of 22 children, ages 6 months to 17 years, with infantile-onset Pompe disease are taking part.
+Researchers randomly assign patients to one of three treatment groups: one at 20 mg/kg and another at 40 mg/kg of avalglucosidase alfa by infusion every other week, and one group given either avalglucosidase alfa at 40 mg/kg every other week or Lumizyme weekly at their stable dose.

 Six-month results of treatment in mini-COMET were also reported at the 2020 WORLD Symposium.
 Data indicated that patients tolerated avalglucosidase alfa well at both doses, with no serious adverse events.
 The most common side effects were mild to moderate, including vomiting, fever, upper respiratory tract infections and cough, and rash.
 Pompe disease markers like blood levels of creatine kinase and hexose (or glucose) tetrasaccharide were lower or stable in all three groups.
 This trial is expected to conclude in April 2022.